-- Other minor groups stemming from contemporary Rhineland, Baden, and Hesse coupled with impoverished inhabitants from the Bohemian forest in contemporary Czech Republic.
+- Other minor groups stemming from contemporary Rhineland, Baden, and Hesse coupled with impoverished inhabitants from the Bohemian forest (German: Böhmerwald) in contemporary Czech Republic.

-Therefore, the Bukovina Germans were, just as the Transylvanian Saxons, a mixture of various German-speaking groups from many regions of Central Europe, and, as a direct consequence, spoke different dialects within their local communities apart from Hochdeutsch (standard German), ranging from Zipserisch to Pfälzisch or Bavarian.
+Therefore, the Bukovina Germans were, fundamentally just as the Transylvanian Saxons, a mixture of various German-speaking groups from many regions of Central Europe, and, as a direct consequence, spoke different dialects within their local communities apart from Hochdeutsch (that is standard German), ranging from Zipserisch to Pfälzisch or even Bavarian.

 In terms of regional demographics, along with the influx of German settlers (alongside that of other ethnic minorities) to Bukovina, the population of the entire region increased over the course of both the 18th and 19th centuries.

 Consequently, in addition to a lot of rural communities, the Germans also settled in the bigger cities of Bukovina which were developed by the Austrians, namely Suceava (German: Suczawa), Cernăuți (German: Czernowitz), Gura Humorului (German: Gura Humora), Câmpulung Moldovenesc (German: Kimpolung), Vatra Dornei (German: Dorna Watra), or Rădăuți (German: Radautz).

 As the 19th century came to an end, due to increasing economic hardships, several families of Bukovina Germans (along with many families of ethnic Romanians) migrated tremendously westward, crossing the Atlantic to North America and afterwards founding several communities in the state of Kansas, in the Midwestern United States of America.
 Some Bukovina German families emigrated at that time to neighbouring Canada as well.